 However, for the substance to enter the distribution system, a sufficient drop in pressure at the point of contamination must have occurred.
-Such a drop in pressure may be the result of: a system ill-prepared to supply fire flow, a part of the system being be the result of: a system ill-prepared to supply fire flow, a part of the system being taken offline which isolates sections of the network from service, system pumps going down, and/or intrusion events (Fleming et al., 2005; Besner et al., 2010).
-Thus, it is assumed one of these events drove the network to zero or negative pressure at the point of injection, allowing the contaminant to permeate the polyethylene piping and enter the distribution system.
+Such a drop in pressure may be the result of a system ill-prepared to supply fire flow, a part of the system being taken offline which isolates sections of the network from service, system pumps going down, and/or intrusion events (Fleming et al., 2005; Besner et al., 2010).
+Thus, one of these events drove the network to zero or negative pressure at the point of injection, allowing the contaminant to permeate the polyethylene piping and enter the distribution system.

 The Anywheretown Water Department then begins receiving taste and odor complaints from customers in the general vicinity of the spill location.
-Testing reveals that Benzene, a major constituent of gasoline is present at a 0.8 mg L-1 concentration.
-Unsure of what to do, the Anywheretown decision makers consult the Water Expert system about the situation, entering into Water Expert the data found in in, categorized by the content type where the information was entered.
-Water System and Decontamination Scenario information are omitted as they are only used as an indexing mechanism.
+Testing reveals that Benzene, a major constituent of gasoline is present at a $0.8 \text{ mg L}^{-1}$ con-